 21. At age 30, a couple’s monthly chance of conception is around 20 percent.
 By age 40, the chance is around 5 percent each month.

-24. In the United States, the highest percentage of infants is born between 8 a.m. and noon each day.
+24. In the United States, the highest is born between 8 a.m. and noon each day.
 Less than 3 percent of infants are born between midnight and 6:59 a.m.

 25. The United States ranks among the worst countries in the Western world for maternal death rate.
 There were an estimated 14 deaths per every 100,000 live births in 2015.
 Greece, Iceland, Poland, and Finland tied for the lowest rate at just three deaths per 100,000 live births in 2015.

 27. Home births are also becoming more popular, but still the majority of women are delivering in a hospital or birth center.
-In 2012, 1.36 percent of births were at home, up from 1.26 percent in 2011.
+In 2012, were at home, up from 1.26 percent in 2011.

 30. In 1879, the heaviest recorded baby was born, weighing in at 22 pounds.
 Sadly, he passed away 11 hours after delivery.
 Since then, healthy babies have been born in Italy and Brazil weighing 22 pounds, 8 ounces, and 16 pounds, 11.2 ounces, respectively.